sigsep/open-unmix-pytorch/README.md

 ## How to contribute

 _open-unmix_ is a community focused project, we therefore encourage the community to submit bug-fixes and requests for technical support through [github issues](https://github.com/sigsep/open-unmix-pytorch/issues/new/choose).
 For more details of how to contribute, please follow our [`CONTRIBUTING.md`](CONTRIBUTING.md).
+For help and support, please use the gitter chat or the google groups forums.

 ### Authors